-We want to make sure that we’re always the steerers of the ship, but we want to have a round table and have the top people in the industry have a seat there, and say what they think.
+We want to make sure that we’re always the ones steering the ship, but we want to have a roundtable where the top people in the industry can have a seat and say what they think.
 So when Ableton wants to make a change to their products, they may come to us and ask our opinions, or ask our students to try it.
 David got sent to Germany a few years ago by Native Instruments, who had asked for some feedback from him on their products.
 So being that we’re all on the front-lines, it makes for a great partnership to help each other out.

 And how would companies that are interested in partnering with you go about creating a professional relationship?

-Unfortunately, it’s unrealistic for us to think that a globally touring DJ is going to be able teach on a day to day basis.
+Unfortunately, it’s unrealistic for us to think that a globally touring DJ is able to teach on a day-to-day basis.
 Rather, they influence the curriculum.
-So we call them when we’re adjusting the that.
+So we call them when we’re adjusting that.
 For example, we did that when Logic X was released a few months ago.
-So we’ll call an advisor based on what we’re dealing with.
-These people are on the front-lines as well, and we don’t want them to say “oh I’m not using that anymore“.
-That’s what an advisor should do: advise and give their opinons about what they think will make the best curriculum.
+If an advisor says, “Oh I’m not using that software anymore”, it’s something we want to know about.
+That’s what an advisor should do: advise and give their opinions about what they think will make the best curriculum.

 Do they also guest lecture and advise students?

 Yeah, they do.
-And that’s been great too, because everyone who’s come in has asked to come in.
-It’s not been about us going to seek out people.
+Everyone who’s come in has asked to come in.
 These are people who have a genuine desire to give back, and have their Yoda moment, so to speak.
-If you bring someone in who just got talked into it, they’re not going to have the right kind of informantion for the students.
+If we bring someone in who we had to talk into it, they’re not going to have the right kind of information for the students.
 So whenever they want to speak to the students, they know that they have an open forum to do that.

 It does seem uncommon that so many people in the pro world would engage so much in a music school, and Icon seems to be set apart in that regard.

-That’s really cool!
-Are there any examples of advisor-student interactions that led to a boost in learning for your students, or experiences post-graduation that led them somewhere?
+Are there any examples of advisor-student interactions that led to a boost in learning for your students?

-That’s amazing.
-That’s certainly something that kids hear and think “I want to go there”.
+That’s certainly something that kids hear and think “I want to go Icon too”.

-Yeah, but we’re always very cautious of that kind of thing.
-We try not to be like “Come here, cus then you’re gonna meet people from the industry.
-They’re walking down the halls.”.
-We are in the industry after all.
+Yeah, but we’re always cautious of that kind of thing.
+We try not to be like “Come to Icon, because then you’re going to meet people from the industry.
+They’re walking down the halls here”.
 We’re not an institute or an academy; we’re a Collective, and once you come into these walls, you’re in the game, because we’re all musicians.
-Mark Knight was here couple of weeks ago, and D Ramirez a week before that.
+Mark Knight was here a couple of weeks ago, and D Ramirez a week before that.
 So it’s great for the students.

-I get what you mean.
-In keeping with the subject of marketing, you guys seem to have more subtle online presence, as opposed to other schools, like Point Blank and Dubspot, who have ads and banners on a lot of websites.
+In keeping with the subject of marketing, you guys seem to have a more subtle online presence, as opposed to other schools who have ads and banners on a lot of websites.
 Is that a deliberate move by Icon, to remain more low-key in the ad world?

-Speaking of students, what kind of setup do you have for your International Students?
+What kind of provisions and opportunities do you have for your international students?

-What about regional accreditation?
-Is that something which Icon strives to attain as an academic institution?
-Some International Students receive tuition coverage from their government, but can only apply for funds for regionally accredited schools.
-Will Icon be making itself available for that kind of thing?
+Some international students receive tuition coverage from their government, but can only apply for funds for regionally accredited schools.
+Will Icon seek to become regionally accredited?

 That’s a touchy line that we try our best to straddle.
-You’re right about some students being able to tap into federal funding for regionally accredited schools, which is great, since we’re all about leveling the playing field for students who come to Icon.
+Some students are able to tap into federal funding for regionally accredited schools, which is great.
 However, once you cross that line of accreditation, the government then has license to dictate how you run your school.
 David and I taught at other schools, and we’ve seen that this can strangle the curriculum.
-For instance, if you want to change the software that you’re teaching, you have to get that approved by an accrediting body that might take 6-9 months to ensure that it’s up to their standards.
-Whilst that might be good for them, by the time that software gets approved months later, it’s not the new thing anymore.
+For instance, if you want to change the software that you’re teaching with, you have to get that approved by an accrediting body who might take six to nine months to ensure that it’s up to their standards.
+By the time that software gets approved months later, it’s not the new thing anymore.
 So you’re always playing catch-up, and that was always a source of frustration at our former schools, where we felt that we couldn’t make the best possible curriculum.

 Let’s talk about the actual school life, and what goes on with students inside your building.
 What kind of student life do attendees experience?

-Core classes are 3 days a week, and everything is project-based.
-So we won’t give you written homework , where you’ll have a pad and pen, and you sit there and answer questions.
-Everything is hands on.
+Core classes are three days a week, and everything is project-based.
+So we won’t give you written homework; everything is hands on.
 So your homework would be to go into the lab and create a particular kind of track, using different tools.

-Well, given that your LA students feel this connection to your facilities, and get so much out of your project-based approach, how do feel that the Icon LA program compares to your online program, where students don’t have access to your infrastructure?
-Do you get similar responses from them for your programs?
+How do feel that the Icon LA program compares to your online program, where students don’t have access to your infrastructure?

-Another really good question.
-The reason why the online curriculum is successful is that we created it with the exact same concept in mind, of it being a Collective.
-For instance, many other online programs may be a PDF or a video, or an email between a student and their instructor.
-We have live instructors available everyday to help our students, answer questions, give feedback, etc. Multiple people can come into the chat room, and learn.
+The reason why the online curriculum is successful is that we created it with the exact same concept of it being a Collective.
+For instance, many other online programs may be structured around a PDF presentation or a video, or an email between a student and their instructor.
+We have live instructors available everyday to help our students, answer questions, give feedback, etc. Multiple people can come into the chat room and learn.
 We also have our own social network within the system, so you can view people’s profiles, go to their Soundcloud, etc. So people are connecting in the same way they connect in the LA program, only virtually.
-We designed it that way purposefully, because that’s what artists need.
-That’s how they get inspired, challenged and get friendly competition, which we think is important.

 We’ve gotten amazing feedback from the online curriculum.
 In fact, we don’t call it “online”, we call it “interactive”.
 Icon Interactive.
-When you say online, it may seem old; PDF’s and emails.
+When you say “online”, it may seem old, like PDFs and emails.
 This is live.
 Every student gets a one-on-one mentor with a producer, though it’s done virtually.

 And what about your alumni?
 What kind of privileges do they have?
 Can they come back to your school after graduation and still utilize your facilities?

 Yes, we take care of our alumni.
 You do have to graduate though.
 If you graduate with a certificate, you get a lifetime membership to Icon Collective.
 We give continuing education between each break.
-We have a 3-week break between each quarter, when we talk to new students, replenish supplies, etc. We send out blasts to our alumni about talks that our instructors will be giving, which people can come into.
+We have a three-week breaks between each quarter, when we talk to new students and replenish supplies, so we send out blasts to our alumni about talks that our instructors will be giving, which they can come into.

 We also have a studio, called Studio Icon, one of the best studios in the campus, which is purely allocated to guest students and graduates.
-So any graduate can call in and book out 4-6 hours.
-We’ve had MAKJ book the studio, and when he left, Protohype came in with Paper Diamond to work, some weeks ago.
+So any graduate can call in and book out four to six hours.
+We’ve had MAKJ book the studio, and when he left, Protohype came in with Paper Diamond to work some weeks ago.